-“RECYCLED (UP-CYCLED) ART IS TRANSFORMING REFUSE FROM THE PAST INTO SOMETHING BEAUTIFUL FOR THE FUTURE” Dorothea LeBlanc
+“UPCYCLED ART IS TRANSFORMING REFUSE FROM THE PAST INTO SOMETHING BEAUTIFUL FOR THE FUTURE” Dorothea LeBlanc

-A heart to help this world by reducing, reusing and recycling things inspires me to create lusciously textured paintings (which actually fulfill my in-born desire to make sculpture).
+A heart to help this world by reducing, reusing, recycling and repurposing things inspires me to create lusciously textured paintings (which actually fulfill my in-born desire to make sculpture).
 When working this way I experience a completely different creative process than when painting realistically.
 Perhaps the reason is that there is no finished image for reference - the perfect end has not yet been realized and it’s up to me to discover it!
 I have also found that this form of art making (through no intention of mine) also has the unique ability to reveal my emotions - but I only notice it after the piece is done.

 Making abstract art is a genuinely creative process for “me” because: I LOVE recycling useful things instead of throwing them out, I LOVE texture and design, I LOVE finding colour combinations that work well together, and I LOVE spontaneity!
 All these things draw me back to the endlessly interesting miscellaneous drawers of life.

 Although I'd graduated from the University of Guelph with a Fine Art Major in 1980, as the years passed, I'd actually forgotten that I possessed the ability to paint.
 As a matter of fact, with the way my brain was thinking, I didn't have any idea that I would ever make art again – until an improvement in my health began in 2007.